 Once your door is the correct size, hold the door back up against the frame and mark out where the existing hinges are with a pencil.
 Then carve out the hinge recess using a chisel and mallet, using stepped cuts.

-Use one of the supplied hinges to mark the positions of the screws onto the door.
-Drill in a pilot screw for each hinge and hold the door up against the frame, checking that they’re in the right place before fully drilling in each screw and securing the hinges.
+Use a hinge to mark the positions of the screws onto the door.
+Drill in a pilot screw for each hinge and hold the door up against the frame, checking that they’re in the right place.
+Once certain, proceed with fully drilling in each screw and securing the hinges.

 Before adding the chosen finish, make sure the door is clean of any dust.
 Begin with the panels, then the mouldings, and then the rest of the door.
 Follow the grain of the wood when painting and avoid drips to prevent a messy finish.
 Make sure you use a good quality brush and follow the instructions on the tin, as they may vary depending on the type.

-Start by installing the latch: hold the latch case up to the door - lining it up with the position of the strike plate on the door frame - and mark the edges with a pencil.
+Start by installing the latch: hold the latch case up to the door - lining it up with the position of the strike plate on the door frame, and mark the edges with a pencil.

 Measure the length of the latch and drill a hole of the same depth into the edge of the door, and another at the position of the spindle in each side of the door.

 Insert the latch into the hole and mark the edges of the latch plate, remove the latch and use a chisel to carve out a recess to the depth of the plate.
 Push the latch into the created recess and secure – insert the spindle and fit the handles onto the spindle using a screwdriver.
-Make sure the latch works by closing and opening a few times..
+Make sure the latch works by closing and opening a few times.